jnyilas/log4j-finder/README.md

 # log4j-finder
 Find vulnerable Log4j installations

-A Python3 script to scan the filesystem to find Log4j2 that is vulnerable to Log4Shell (CVE-2021-44228 & CVE-2021-45046).
-It scans recursively to locate suspect jar files on disk and compares them to published checksum of vulnerable log4j versions.
+A bash shell script to scan your filesystems to find log4j install bases that are vulnerable to Log4Shell (CVE-2021-44228 & CVE-2021-45046).
+It scans recursively to locate suspect jar files on disk and compares them to published checksums of vulnerable log4j versions.

+Works on Linux, AIX, Solaris

 ## Usage